What is a heart arrhythmia?

-In any of these situations, the heart may not be able to pump an adequate amount of blood to the body with each beat due to the arrhythmia's effects on the heart rate.
-The effects on the body are often the same, whether the heartbeat is too fast, too slow, or too irregular.
+In an arrhythmia, abnormal electrical signals through the heart muscle may cause the heart to beat too fast, too slow, or in an irregular manner.
+In any of these situations, the heart may not be able to pump an adequate amount of blood to the body with each beat.
+Regardless of why the heart is not pumping well, the effects on the body are often the same, and include poor oxygen and blood delivery to all the tissues of the body.

 What are the symptoms of arrhythmia?